Components of the power price

 Nevertheless, household power prices have been among the highest in Europe for at least five years in nominal terms.
 One way of reducing electricity bills is to negotiate new contracts or switch providers.
 The increased competition, in turn, also compels providers to cut prices.

 However, researchers have noted a certain inertia among consumers.
-Many stick to their long-term suppliers and old contracts even though cheaper options are available, although data for 2015 showed more and more consumers were switching from basic providers, which are usually local utilities, to alternative power companies.
+More than half stick to their long-term suppliers and old contracts even though cheaper options are available, Check24 reported.
 There are enormous price differences between these, sometimes as much as 20-30 percent.

 Germans respond by saving energy